ibricchi/SpaceXpp/control/README.md

 Require SANs certificates as Go no longer supports depreciated common name matching.

-Start by copying `mqtt_broker.cnf` to the Mosquitto server and then run the following commands.
+Start by copying `mqtt_broker.cnf` to the Mosquitto server and check that the DNS and IP under `[ alt_names ]` matches the Mosquitto server.
+Run the following commands.
 Make sure, that the `CN=18.130.239.157` attribute matches the IP address of the Mosquitto server.

 ```bash
 # Create the CA key